 Patient Advocacy Office

 A diagnosis of cancer may be the most difficult challenge you or your loved ones will ever face.
-Your team of health care professionals at Yale Cancer Center is available to give you as much support as you need.
+Your team of healthcare professionals at Smilow Cancer Hospital and Yale Cancer Center is available to give you as much support as you need.

 If you have questions or concerns regarding your care, please contact: